dkesada/dbnR/README.md

 climbing (<https://tel.archives-ouvertes.fr/tel-00996061/document>).
 The
 inference is performed either via the particle filtering offered by bnlearn or by doing exact inference over the multivariate Gaussian equivalent of a net implemented in this package.
+Higher-order DBNs are supported in this package.
 A visualization tool is implemented for GDBNs and bnlearn’s BNs via the visNetwork package (<https://github.com/datastorm-open/visNetwork>).

 ## Current development